 5. Does Filing Bankruptcy Eliminate All Debts?

 The more you learn about bankruptcy, the more questions you’re likely to have.
 Upsolve has a Learning Center to help answer your questions as you discover whether bankruptcy is the right option for you.
-If you’ve already decided that a Chapter 7 plan is your best option, but you can’t afford an attorney, Upsolve can help you with the filing process for a Chapter 7 bankruptcy.
-By walking you through the bankruptcy steps from document collection to document submission, Upsolve empowers you to prepare yourself for a fresh start!
+If you’ve already decided that a Chapter 7 plan is your best option, but you can’t afford an attorney, Upsolve can help you get a fresh start.

 - U.S. Courts.
 (2019, December).
 BAPCPA Report - 2019.
 Retrieved August 5, 2020, from https://www.uscourts.gov/statistics-reports/bapcpa-report-2019